aaronbloomfield/pdr/tutorials/05-make/index.md

 ### Further information ###

+This tutorial only scratches the surface of what `make` can do!
+There are many more powerful concepts that can be very useful for larger projects.
 For more information, consult the man page for `make` and/or go to the [GNU website for `make`](https://www.gnu.org/software/make/manual/).
 Google searches will also turn up lots of good resources.